 A lot of veterinarians and animal behaviorists have varying theories about how diet can affect dogs with allergies.
-Here are some things you should know.
+Here are some things you should know about.

 Holistic veterinarians recommend feeding an organic, natural diet with raw foods.
 The theory is that it’s close to what dogs ate in the wild before they were domesticated.

 A lot of commercial pet foods contain additives and chemicals that are harmful to pets.
 However, many traditional veterinarians question the merits of raw food diets.
 Discuss your dog’s diet with your veterinarian.